lidofinance/docs/docs/contracts/lido.md

 ### symbol()

-Returns the symbol of the token, usually a shorter version of the name
+Returns the symbol of the token.
+Always returns `stETH` for Lido

 ```sol
 function symbol() returns (string)